Masonatorr/PB3-Gear-Generator/README.md

 ![seam](https://github.com/Masonatorr/PB3-Gear-Generator/assets/42453670/ac73b086-c986-4ef1-9ab9-47fc78b94260 "Seam")
 ![no seam](https://github.com/Masonatorr/PB3-Gear-Generator/assets/42453670/eb2888db-5a7e-4bfe-9e20-34e96abfca78 "No seam")
 To keep your seam invisible, type "N" into the input field.
 To widen the seam, type "Y".

+## Rack Gears:
+Rack gears are unique in that they are not round like the rest.
+Instead, they are flattened into strips of teeth.
+Because of their unique shape, it is much harder to generate them in such a way that they mesh perfectly with other gears.
+Therefore, these gears are formed using a "reference gear", basically being the gear that this rack is designed to mesh with.

 ## Clearance:
 This one is relatively simple, adding a small amount of clearance between meshing gears.
 For the spur gears, the tips of the teeth are shortened slightly by whatever amount you set.
 For the ring gears, the bases of the inverse "teeth" are pulled slighty away from the center so that they do not rub against the bases of the spur gears' teeth.